baihacker/pe/libraries_on_win64.md

   2. Build object files
      * make libflint.a
      * If any failure
-        * change BUILD_DIRS in makefileremove successful built module. if BUILD_DIRS=1 2 3 4 5 and 4 5 are not built, the new value is BUILD_DIRS=4 5 (my guess is that the build environment can not process too many modules).
+        * change BUILD_DIRS in makefile by removing successful built module.
+If BUILD_DIRS=1 2 3 4 5 and 4 5 are not built, the new value is BUILD_DIRS=4 5 (my guess is that the build environment can not process too many modules).
 	* remove libflint.a if it exists
 	* repeat step 2 again.

   3. Recover BUILD_DIRS which is modified in step 2.

   4. Remove libflint.a if it is generated.